-Go to Gross payments - voluntary agreement below.
+Go to Gross payments - voluntary agreement in the next column.

 The amount you show at B is the total income you received from your payers which is subject to foreign resident withholding.
 It includes any amounts of tax withheld.
-You will be able to calculate this amount from your completed payment summary schedule.
+You will be able to calculate this amount from your completed Individual PAYG payment summary schedule 2010.

-STEP 1 Add up all the Gross payment amounts on your completed payment summary schedule, derived from non primary production activities, that have an F in the TYPE box.
+STEP 1 Add up all the Gross payment amounts on your completed payment summary schedule, derived from non primary production activities that have an F in the Type box.
 Write the total at B item P8 on page 2 of your schedule.
 Do not show cents.